 Burnt or dropping leaves

 Many fertilizers can essentially burn plants if misapplied.
 That is why diluting a fertilizer is crucial.
-If leaves develop brown tips and start falling en masse from your Boston fern, the fertilizer might be too strong.
+If leaves develop brown tips, start yellowing, and start falling en masse from your Boston fern, the fertilizer might be too strong.
 Water it down more and feed less often for a while.

 Over time, fertilizers can leave behind a buildup of salts in the soil.
 These salts appear as white patches and can cause the soil to become toxic.
 If this happens, flush the soil with distilled water until the salts have been washed away.
 Hold off on fertilizing again for as long as six months.